VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 to `project` and then optionally override that during the vars files hierarchy traversal.
 Let's walk through the process to illustrate.

-_Tip: When the `--debug` CLI option is used Conifer will log the state of variables during the `load_values.yml` task to files in `$GUS_HOME/lib/conifer/log/`.
-Use these to trace the progress of variable overrides as the vars file hierarchy is traversed._
+_Tip: When the `--log-vars` CLI option is used Conifer will log the state of variables during the `load_values.yml` task to files in `$GUS_HOME/lib/conifer/log/`.
+Use these to trace the progress of variable overrides as the vars file hierarchy is traversed.
+This logging may fail with plugin exceptions if dependent variables are not defined._

 In the following walkthrough, we're looking at values under